 "By preparing in advance for these negotiations, professionals can secure very favourable terms once the employer is keen to take them on."

 Do you know how much you ought to be earning?
-Request a free copy of our Global Salary Survey.
+Learn more about how much you are worth in the latest Robert Walters Global Salary Survey.

 Want to know how to succeed in a competency based inteview?
 Read our top four tips.